Pokémon Legends: Arceus Available Now - Hardcore Gamer

 It is finally time for Pokémon fans to discover the origins of the series, at least in one region, with Pokémon Legends: Arceus.
 Speaking of time, this game takes place in the Sinnoh region of the past called Hisui where people and Pokémon haven’t yet developed that bond we see in current iterations of the games.

-Pokémon Legends: Arceus should provide longtime fans with insight to the past.
-How the relationship between Pokémon and humans started and what the world was like during that time period.
-Watch the launch trailer below for a quick look at the game’s action and get it now for Nintendo Switch.
+Pokémon Legends: Arceus should provide longtime fans with insight to the past, like how the relationship between Pokémon and humans started and what the world was like during that time period.

+Check out the launch trailer below for a quick look at the action: